owlboy/greatpug-public/README.md

 ### Change Log

+#### 03/19/18
+* Sain't Patrick's Day decorations taken down

+#### 03/17/18
+* Saint Patrick's at The Pug - 2018
+* UV fixes for the shelves in the wall behind the main bar
+* New wall art
+* Fixes to the glass roof in The Roost
+* Duplicated mesh fixes
+* Security Improvements

 #### 03/13/18
 * Calendar Update
 * Moon Fix

 #### 02/24/18
 * St. Patrick’s Day 2018 - Promotional Table Tents
 * Enhanced appearance of Night View stage spotlights and floor lights